EvyLynne/-Motorola-6809-Flex-Cross-Assembler/README.md

 in Ubuntu 20.10 running in Oracle VM VirtualBox on a Windows Version 10.0.19042.746 host machine.
 This project focuses solely on the cross assembler.

+In order to enforce standards, I wrote the specs into a BASH compile script

 Awesome resources and folks (not exhaustive): https://lennartb.home.xs4all.nl/m6809.html http://www.flexusergroup.com/flexusergroup/default.htm